dani3l0/Status/README.md

 ## :rocket: Installation

 This will take you just a few seconds.
+It's up to you which one you choose :)

+### :gear: Bare-metal (recommended)

+Status has access to all virtual filesystems in your OS, which means more information and most reliable values.

 ```
 # Clone the repo